Name of Canada: Minor or humorous theories

 British philologist B. Davies surmised that by the same process which initially saw the First Nations mislabelled as Indians, the country came to be named for the Carnata region of India or that region's Kannada ethnic group; however, this theory has attracted no significant support from other academics.

+In Seneca the word kha:na:ta means "follow (me) closely".
+The theory is that as Jacques Cartier was being directed to the village the inhabitants instructed him to follow them.

-Additional theories have attributed the name "Canada" to: a word in an unspecified indigenous language for 'mouth of the country' in reference to the Gulf of St. Lawrence; a Cree word for 'neat or clean'; a claimed Innu war cry of "kan-na-dun, Kunatun"; a shared Cree and Innu word, p'konata, which purportedly meant 'without a plan' or 'I don't know'; a short-lived French colony purportedly established by a settler whose surname was Cane; Jacques Cartier's description elsewhere in his writings of Labrador as "the land God gave to Cain;" or, to a claim that the early French habitants demanded a "can a day" of spruce beer from the local intendant (a claim easily debunked by the fact that the habitants would have been speaking French, not English).
+Additional theories have attributed the name Canada to: a word in an unspecified indigenous language for 'mouth of the country' in reference to the Gulf of St. Lawrence; a Cree word for 'neat or clean'; a claimed Innu war cry of "kan-na-dun, Kunatun"; a shared Cree and Innu word, p'konata, which purportedly meant 'without a plan' or 'I don't know'; a short-lived French colony purportedly established by a settler whose surname was Cane; Cartier's description elsewhere in his writings of Labrador as "the land God gave to Cain;" or, to a claim that the early French habitants demanded a "can a day" of spruce beer from the local intendant (a claim easily debunked by the fact that the habitants would have been speaking French, not English).

 In their 1983 book The Anglo Guide to Survival in Québec, humourists Josh Freed and Jon Kalina tied the Iberian origin theory to the phrase nada mas caca ('nothing but shit').
 No historian or linguist has ever analyzed this explanation as anything more than an obvious joke.

 Canadian

 The demonym "Canadien" or "Canadian" once referred exclusively to the indigenous groups who were native to the territory, traced back to 1664.
 Its use was extended over time to the French settlers of New France by 1746, and later the English settlers of Upper Canada by 1792.
+During the Quiet Revolution in the 1960s and 1970s, Francophones in Quebec shifted their primary identity from Canadien to Québécois, leaving the term Canadien/Canadian to represent national rather than distinct ethnic identity.

 Colonial usage

 New France

-European explorer Jacques Cartier transcribed the Saint-Lawrence Iroquoian word (pronounced /lre/) as "Canada" and was the first European to use the word to refer not only to the village of Stadacona but also to the neighbouring region and to the Saint Lawrence River, which he called rivière de Canada during his second voyage in 1535.
+Cartier transcribed the Saint-Lawrence Iroquoian word (pronounced /lre/) as "Canada" and was the first European to use the word to refer not only to the village of Stadacona but also to the neighbouring region and to the Saint Lawrence River, which he called during his second voyage in 1535.
 By the mid-1500s, European books and maps began referring to this region as Canada.

 Canada soon after became the name of a colony in New France that stretched along the St. Lawrence River.
 The terms "Canada" and "New France" were often used interchangeably during the colonial period.